davilag/telego/README.md

 ### Command handler

 The normal way of starting an interaction with a bot are [commands](https://core.telegram.org/bots#commands).
-In order to set a handler for commands, we will need to call `AddCommandHandlder`.
+In order to set a handler for commands, we will need to call `AddCommandHandler`.

 This example shows how to handle the `/test` command: